 Sorting of zooplankton samples should be done as soon as possible after sampling.
 Samples should be diluted with in situ sea water and stored in 50L buckets in a cold room, to be processed as soon as possible.
 Keep the samples cold while sorting by use of cold packs or ice.
 Zooplankton should be sorted into species level if possible and larger macrozooplankton should be grouped into length groups (see table below).
 Samples can be stored in cryo vials, aluminum foil or zip-bags depending on the size of the sample.
-All samples should be stored at -20°C except for fatty acid samples that should be stored at -80°C).
+All samples should be stored at -20°C except for fatty acid samples that should be stored at -80°C (the other samples could also be stored at -80°C).

-Organic pollutants (>5 g):
+Organic pollutants (5 g):